ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

 Delta implements the Slurm batch environment to manage access to the compute nodes.
 Use the Slurm commands to run batch jobs or for interactive access to compute nodes.
-See: https://slurm.schedmd.com/quickstart.html for an introduction to Slurm.
+See the `Slurm quick start guide <https://slurm.schedmd.com/quickstart.html>`_ for an introduction to Slurm.
 There are multiple ways to access compute nodes on Delta.

 Batch scripts (sbatch) or Interactive (srun , salloc), which is right for me?

 - :ref:`sbatch` .
 Use batch scripts for jobs that are debugged, ready to run, and don't require interaction.
   Sample Slurm batch job scripts are provided in the :ref:`examples` section.
-  For mixed resource heterogeneous jobs see: https://slurm.schedmd.com/heterogeneous_jobs.html#submitting.
+  For mixed resource heterogeneous jobs see the `Slurm job support documentation <https://slurm.schedmd.com/heterogeneous_jobs.html#submitting>`_.
-  Slurm also supports job arrays for easy management of a set of similar jobs, see:   https://slurm.schedmd.com/job_array.html.
+  Slurm also supports job arrays for easy management of a set of similar jobs, see the `Slurm job array documentation <https://slurm.schedmd.com/job_array.html>`_ for more information.

 - :ref:`srun` .
 For interactive use of a compute node, srun will run a single command through slurm on a compute node. srun blocks, it will wait until slurm has scheduled compute resources, and when it returns, the job is complete.